operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/operator-scope.md

 - Inform the Namespace to the [Manager][ctrl-manager]

-By default, the [Manager][ctrl-manager] in the `main.go` is initialized with no Namespace option specified which mean that will watch all Namespaces.
+By default, the [Manager][ctrl-manager] does not have any namespace specified in `main.go`, and hence it will watch all the namespaces.
+In order to restrict the controllers to watch a specific namespace, specify it while creating the manager.
 Update the `NewManager` to inform the Namespace, in our `Memcahced` example it would like:

 ```go
 ...